 This grant application will follow a two-stage process:

-- Expression of Interest: All applicants must submit an Expression of Interest.
-The purpose of the Expression of Interest is to obtain enough information on the proposed project to enable us to understand how well the proposal aligns with the criteria of the Translational.
-Applicants with proposals meeting the criteria of the Translational will be invited to submit a full application.
+- Expression of interest: all applicants must submit an Expression of Interest.
+The purpose of the Expression of Interest is to obtain enough information on the proposed project to enable us to understand how well the proposal aligns with the criteria of the Translational Grant scheme.
+Applicants with proposals meeting the criteria of the Translational Grant scheme will be invited to submit a full application.

-- Full Application: Applications that successfully complete the Expression of Interest stage will be invited to submit a Full Application.
+- Full application: all applications that successfully complete the Expression of Interest stage will be invited to submit a full application.